 When you see power lines on the ground following a storm, stay away, warn others to stay away and contact the electric utility.
 Lines do not have to be arcing or sparking to be live.
 Any utility wire, including telephone or cable lines sagging or down could be in contact with an energized power line making they also very dangerous, so stay away from all of them.

 Be alert to the possibility that tree limbs or debris may hide an electrical hazard.
 Keep in mind a downed power line that’s energize things around it, such as chain link fences and metal culverts.

 Keep in mind that a line that’s indeed “dead” could become energized during power restoration efforts or improper use of generators.

 If you are driving and come upon a downed power line, stay in your vehicle, warn others to stay away and contact emergency personnel or the electric utility.
 Never drive over a downed line, it could cause poles or other equipment to come crashing down.

-If you are in a car which has come in contact with a downed power line, stay in your vehicle and wait until the utility has arrived and de-energized the line.
+If you are in a car that has come in contact with a downed power line, stay in your vehicle.
+Wait until the utility has arrived and de-energized the line.
 Warn others not to approach the car.
-If you must leave your car - only in the case of fire - jump free without touching the ground and auto at the same time, keeping both feet together and hop to safety.
+If you must leave your car, only in the case of fire, jump free from the car and hop away from it with both feet together.

 If you have a generator, know how to use is safely.
 If your generator is permanent, call a qualified electrician to install it.